marclarr/fieldspy/README.md

 ## CSS

 Fieldspy does not handle any CSS on your behalf.
-However, there is no need to hide your fields initially.
-When the DOM is ready, Fieldspy will fire once to set the inital state of your fields via the callbacks you choose to apply.
+However, there is no need to hide your fields initially via CSS yourself.
+When the DOM is ready, Fieldspy will fire once to set the inital state of your fields via the callbacks you chose to apply.

 ## Roadmap